-A luxury river cruise on the Zambezi Queen Collection of houseboats is by far one of the most spectacular ways to experience the untamed wonders of nature.
+A river safari on the Zambezi Queen Collection houseboats is by far one of the most spectacular ways to experience the untamed wonders of nature.
 Of course, being so close to pristine wilderness can also mean being subject to its whims at times.
 Factors such as water level, wind speed and geography all play a role in the routes and distances you will go.
 Follow this sailing guide for some useful insights into your journey.

 Learn the landscape

 While the name may make you believe otherwise, the Zambezi Queen Collection does not in fact sail on the Zambezi River itself.
 Instead, it floats along the majestic Chobe River across a network of floodplains, forests and open woodlands.
 This makes for spectacular game viewing.
 Just a few kilometres from the point where the four African countries of Botswana, Namibia, Zambia and Zimbabwe meet, is the stretch of river that the Zambezi Queen and three Chobe Princesses call home.

 Go the distance

 Although you won’t travel vast distances along the river, the rich concentration of wildlife in this area more than makes up for it.
 The luxurious Zambezi Queen floats along the river at a leisurely pace for approximately 25km.
 During this time, you’ll have ample opportunity to relax on deck and spot game and a myriad birdlife at your leisure.
 The Chobe Princesses are smaller in size, allowing them to travel somewhat faster, and as far as 50km.
 For this reason, the Chobe Princesses are able to moor at three different sites, known as Kasai, Elephant Bay and Leguva.
 The Zambezi Queen however, can only moor at Chenku and Leguva with her larger dimensions.